siyuan-zou/Repository_RetailX/README.md

 Backend

 - `api_backend.py`: API for the frontend provided by the backend, also the local test code for backend.
+Contains the main workflow of Backend.
-- `functions.py`: Functions implementing LLM calls.
+- `functions.py`: Auxialiary Functions, implementing embedding comparisons and LLM calls.

 Data